 About the Major

 Economics involves the study of social relationships pertaining to the production and allocation of the means of life.
-One branch, macroeconomics, addresses issues relating to the performance of the economy as a whole, such as economic growth, unemployment, and inflation, while the other, microeconomics, studies the relationships that comprise an economy, addressing problems of income and wealth inequality, corporate power, industrial performance and global trade, and financial flows.
+One branch, macroeconomics, addresses issues relating to the performance of the economy as a whole, such as economic growth, unemployment, and inflation, while the other, microeconomics, studies the relationships that make up an economy, addressing problems of income and wealth inequality, corporate power, industrial performance and global trade, and financial flows.
 Students majoring in economics find that they acquire an excellent preparation for careers in academics, business, consulting, law, and government.

 Completion of ECON110 with a grade of C+ or higher and completion of, or enrollment in, ECON300 are required for entry into the economics major.
 A student who fails to obtain a grade of C+ or better in ECON110 may be admitted to the major only after that student obtains a grade of C+ or better in ECON300.

 Honors and high honors in economics are awarded on the basis of a completed honors thesis representing two semesters of independent research.
 The department offers two options.
-The traditional route for an honors candidate is the two-semester senior honors thesis tutorial sequence (ECON409 and 410), in which the student begins thesis research with a faculty advisor in the fall, continues in the spring term, and completes the thesis by the deadline set by Honors College (usually mid-April).
-The second path allows a student to expand a research paper that was completed in an upper-tier elective by taking eitherECON409or ECON410 with a suitable faculty advisor and completing the thesis by the deadline set by Honors College in the spring term.
+The traditional route for an honors candidate is the two-semester senior honors thesis tutorial sequence (ECON409 and ECON410), in which the student begins thesis research with a faculty advisor in the fall, continues in the spring term, and completes the thesis by the deadline set by Honors College (usually mid-April).
+The second path allows a student to expand a research paper that was completed in an upper-tier elective by taking either ECON409 or ECON410 with a suitable faculty advisor and completing the thesis by the deadline set by Honors College in the spring term.
 Honors candidates must present their work in progress to the faculty at the end of the fall semester.
 Other details of the honors program in economics are provided on the department’s website.

 No advanced placement credit will be given for ECON110 under any circumstances.
 Subject to the University’s regulations, students who have received a score of 4 or 5 on either the Microeconomics or Macroeconomics Advanced Placement Exam or a score of 5 to 7 on the International Baccalaureate Exam will be eligible for a prerequisite override for courses requiring ECON101.
 These students will receive one credit toward graduation, but not toward the major, for their exam score upon completion of ECON301, in the case of the microeconomics exam, or ECON302, in the case of the macroeconomics exam, with a grade of C+ or better.
 A student may receive at most one Advanced Placement credit in economics.

-Curriculum.
 The economics curriculum consists of three types of courses:

 Introductory courses.
 The department offers two different one-semester courses at the introductory level.
-ECON101 (Introduction to Economics) presents the basic concepts, methods, and concerns of economic analysis without using calculus.
+ECON101 presents the basic concepts, methods, and concerns of economic analysis without using calculus.
 This course covers both micro- and macroeconomic issues and is well suited for students who do not plan to major in the discipline but who want a general introduction to economic analysis and institutions.
 It also serves as a prerequisite for many of the 200-level electives in the department.
-ECON110 (Introduction to Economic Theory) is intended for students who think that they may wish to major in economics and combine this interest with a strong mathematical background.
+ECON110 is intended for students who think that they may wish to major in economics and combine this interest with a strong mathematical background.
 The course covers the same topics as ECON101 but requires a year of college-level calculus or its equivalent.
-ECON110develops the mathematical foundations that are essential to the further study of economics.
-Any one of the following—MATH118 (Introductory Calculus Part II: Integration and Its Applications), MATH122 (Calculus I, Part II), or placement out of MATH122—satisfies the mathematical prerequisite for ECON110.
-With the permission of the instructor, MATH118 or MATH122 may be taken concurrently with ECON110.
+ECON110 develops the mathematical foundations that are essential to the further study of economics.
+Any one of the following—MATH118, MATH122, or placement out of MATH122—satisfies the mathematical prerequisite for ECON110.
+With the permission of the instructor, MATH118 or MATH120, MATH122 may be taken concurrently with ECON110.
 First-year students contemplating an economics major should acquire the requisite mathematical background as soon as possible.
 Any first-year student who does not place out of MATH122 must wait until the spring semester to take ECON110.
-Students may take; ECON110 after completing ECON101; this may be an attractive option for prospective majors who are in the process of acquiring the necessary mathematical background for ECON110 In any case, all students who wish to major in economics must complete ECON110.
+Students may take ECON110 after completing ECON101 this may be an attractive option for prospective majors who are in the process of acquiring the necessary mathematical background for ECON110.
+In any case, all students who wish to major in economics must complete ECON110.

 Elective courses.
 There are four levels of elective courses.
 First, as staffing allows, the department offers 100-level First-Year Initiative (FYI) courses that are intended for first-year students and have no economics prerequisites.
 FYI courses cannot be counted toward completion of the economics major.
 Higher-level elective courses apply analytical tools acquired from the introductory and core courses to specific areas or fields of economics or develop these analytical tools to a more sophisticated level.
 The department offers two tiers of regular elective courses that may be counted toward completion of the major.
-The topics covered in these electives are predetermined and specified in Wesmaps.
+The topics covered in these electives are predetermined and specified in WesMaps.

-Upper-tier electives.
-Numbered 301to 399, require prior completion of ECON 300 and at least one other core course.
+- Upper-tier electives, numbered 301 to 399, require prior completion of ECON300 and at least one other core course.
 These electives apply economic theory and methodology to the same broad range of topics and areas in economics as the lower-tier electives but at a more sophisticated level.
 Upper-tier electives enable students to read the professional literature in economics and to begin to produce their own original research.
 Upper-tier electives require a substantial research paper or other project, and a student may choose to expand this research project into an honors thesis by working with a faculty advisor in a senior thesis tutorial.
-In some cases, for example, International Economics and International Trade (ECON270 and ECON371), electives may be taught at both the 200 and 300 levels.
+In some cases, for example, ECON270 and ECON371, electives may be taught at both the 200 and 300 levels.
 In such cases, students may not earn credit toward the major for both courses.